TinkerYpsi/TT_TouchKeypadTTP229/README.md

 Usage
 -----

 Read the .h file for instructions on how to use each of the functions.
-Check out our [examples][examples] to get some inspiration.
+Check out our examples to get some inspiration.